Article · May 15, 2026

 }

-Three things in the manifest matter for auth. storage permission so the popup can use chrome.storage.local. host_permissions so the popup can make fetch calls to your Supabase URL.
-The popup HTML reference itself.
+Two things matter for auth: storage permission so the popup can use chrome.storage.local, and host_permissions so the popup can fetch your Supabase URL.

 // scripts/bundle-extension.mjs